Somalia Overflight Permit Regulations

 1 - Monthly Block Overflight Permits (For Scheduled and Non-schedule Airlines Flights)

 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Somalia Overflight Permit is normally valid for 72 hours.
+- Somalia Overflight Permit is valid for +72 hours.

 Overflight Permit Charge's